 Rent a Brother Fraternity Fundraisers

-For this fraternity fundraising event, frat brothers are auctioned off to raise money for a good cause.
-In order to be successful with this type of fundraiser, you’ll want to draw in a big crowd so there will be plenty of bidders.
-See if you can use the school auditorium so you can easily showcase your frat brothers on stage.
+For this fraternity fundraising event, brothers are auctioned off to raise money.
+To be successful with this type of fundraiser, you’ll want to draw in a big crowd so there will be plenty of bidders.
+See if you can use the school auditorium to showcase your frat brothers on stage.
 Make the atmosphere fun and energetic.
-Explain what types of activities the “rented” fraternity brothers can do such as: cooking, cleaning, helping with homework, washing a car, running errands, and more.
-Of course, chores must be legal and within school policies – i.e. no asking someone to take a test for you and no under age drinking.
+Explain what activities the “rented” fraternity brothers can do, such as cooking, cleaning, helping with homework, washing a car, running errands, and more.
+Of course, chores must be legal and within school policies – i.e., no asking someone to take a test for you and no underage drinking.
 Now here’s where the fun part comes in.
-Music plays and each frat brother struts out and tries to win the audience’s admiration.
+Music plays, and each frat brother struts out and tries to win the audience’s admiration.
 Then line them all up on stage and start the bidding.
-The highest bidder wins.
-After the auction, each frat brother can meet with the winning bidder to arrange what his chores will be and schedule the day of service.

 Themed House Parties

-This one should be fun!
-Create a fundraising theme – like the Disco 70s or Big Hair 80s.
-Hire a DJ to bring the tunes and some local food trucks to park out front.
-Encourage everyone to come in style by offering Best Dressed contests.
+Fraternity house parties are fun college fundraising events.
+Here’s how they work.
+Start by creating a fundraising theme for the event – like the Disco 70s or Big Hair 80s.
+Hire a DJ to bring the tunes and some local food trucks to park out front and serve it up.
+Encourage everyone to come in style by offering Best Dressed contests and providing costume accessories at the door.
 Charge an entry fee and then include a raffle fundraiser as part of the event to raise additional dollars.
-Be sure to have staff on hand that assure this fraternity fundraising event is alcohol free and everyone can join the fun.
+Be sure to have University and fraternity staff on hand that ensure this fraternity fundraising event is alcohol-free and everyone can join the fun.

 Fraternity Fundraising Sales